 Locals and tourists alike know Xochimilco as one big party!
 Rent a boat for a couple of hours with your friends and family and ride through the beautiful canals as you snap photos, eat food, drink, and listen to music!
 Almost anything goes on Xochimilco.

 To tour Xochimilco, you’ll need to find and rent a boat (trajinera).
 Most recommend you take 2-4 hours to see the canals in their entirety, but we opted for 2 hours, and that was the perfect amount of time.
 There are plenty of signs advertising 500 pesos per hour, so make sure you pay that and not a penny more!

 There are a few places to stop along the way.
 We opted to simply take photos from the boat, but if you are keen to stop, just let your guide/captain know.
-One of the most popular photo stops is Doll Island, a creepy area with dolls hanging from the trees.
-The place is a rumored to be a tribute to a girl who drowned in the canals years ago.
+One of the most popular photos stops is Doll Island, a creepy area with dolls hanging from the trees.
+The place is rumored to be a tribute to a girl who drowned in the canals years ago.

 So, get your friends together, pack a cooler with all the beer, put together a kickass Reggaeton playlist, and head out for a super fun afternoon on Xochimilco!
-Don’t forget your Bluetooth speakers so you can dance, sing and party like the locals!
+Don’t forget your Bluetooth speakers so you can dance, sing, and party like the locals!

 Sunset Drinks at Terraza Catedral (Cathedral Terrace)